mvysny/mvysny.github.io/_posts/2019-3-12-ubuntu-system-monitor.md

 > Note: this breaks on EVERY Ubuntu upgrade for me.
 Be prepared to live without it
 > for a couple of weeks after Ubuntu upgrade.

+## Ubuntu 23.04

+Of course the fucking thing broke.
+I give up, I'm switching to [TopHat](https://extensions.gnome.org/extension/5219/tophat/).
+Install the `gnome-shell-extension-manager` via apt, then install the extension via the manager.

 ## Ubuntu 22.10

 Install the `gnome-shell-extension-manager` via apt: